faysalmirmd/MatchTables/README.md

 ```
 git clone https://github.com/faysalmirmd/MatchTables.git
 ```
-Step 2: From the Script folder Run the the script **MatchTables_CreateDBTbl_Script.sql** for creating Database and some tables
+Step 2: From the Script folder Run the the script **MatchTables_CreateDBTbl_Script.sql** for creating Database and some tables.

 This will create
 ```
 Database